Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/01-Architecture.md

     cloud environment with virtual machines individually protected by personal firewalls and was not only hard to get working on a supercomputer but also insecure.

--   **The environment is different also.
-It is not that because it runs some Linux it handles are your Linux software.**
-    A user complained that they did not succeed in getting their nice remote development environment to work on LUMI.
-The original author of these notes took a test license and downloaded a trial version.
-    It was a very nice environment but really made for local development and remote development in a cloud environment with virtual machines individually protected by personal firewalls and was not only hard to get working on a supercomputer but also insecure.

 <!-- GENERAL version -->
 -   **And supercomputer need proper software that exploits the strengths and works around the weaknesses of their architecture.**